ACT Criminal Law

 Section 10A (Conviction With No Further Penalty)

-When dealing with a person who has been found guilty of an offence, a sentencing court may record a conviction without imposing any further penalty.
-This power is found in section 10A of the Crimes (Sentencing Procedure) Act 1999 (NSW).
+When a New South Wales court is dealing with a person who has been found guilty of an offence, it may record a conviction without imposing any further penalty.
+This power is found in section 10A of the Crimes (Sentencing Procedure) Act 1999.

-Section 10A was inserted into the Crimes (Sentencing Procedure) Act in 2006 to provide an appropriate sentencing power in circumstances where a court considers a non-conviction conditional release order or dismissal is inappropriate considering the circumstances of the offence but no further penalty is necessary.
+Section 10A was inserted into the Act in 2006 to provide an appropriate sentencing power in circumstances where a court considers a non-conviction conditional release order or dismissal is inappropriate considering the circumstances of the offence but no further penalty is necessary.

 A conviction serves to denounce the conduct of the person and is a formal acknowledgment that the person has committed a criminal offence and is no longer of “good character” in the eyes of the law.
 This may impact a person’s ability to obtain employment and travel.